jonthulu/ah-sdk-angular/README.md

 updated and will not break.
 Any such methods that were sent non-cache object arguments may need to be updated.

+### From version 0.1.0 to 0.1.1
+Added `skipGenUrl` and `addModuleDependency` options.
+If you want to use `grunt-ng-constant` to generate your api url for dev vs production, this is how you'll do it.

 ## Getting Started
 The included grunt task requires Grunt `~0.4.2`